asomers/ztop/README.md

 # Platform support

-`ztop` works on FreeBSD 12 and later.
-It would probably work on Linux with minor modifications.
-Patches welcome.
+`ztop` works on FreeBSD 12 and later, and Linux.

 # Screenshot